 Times Square at Night

-Day 3 – Iconic Views and Historic Places
+Day 3 New York Itinerary – Iconic Views and Historic Places

 The Vessel, The High Line, Chelsea Market, Times Square, Radio City Music Hall, Rockefeller Center, Empire State Building